WisboyAk47/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 Prototype: void puts2(char *str);
 File: 6-puts2.c

+***7. Winning is only half of it.
+Having fun is the other half mandatory
+Write a function that prints half of a string, followed by a new line.
+Prototype: void puts_half(char *str);
+Write a function that prints half of a string, followed by a new line.
+Prototype: void puts_half(char *str);